 “I”m pleased to share that you all have contributed an additional USD 2.5 million in donations that we”re matching.
 This represents the largest Googler giving campaign in our company”s history, with both the largest amount raised by employees and the broadest participation,” he said.

-He said that the events of the past few weeks reflect deep structural challenges.
+He said that the past few weeks’ events reflect deep structural challenges.

 “We’ll work closely with our Black community to develop initiatives and product ideas that support long-term solutions – and we’ll keep you updated.
 As part of this effort, we welcome your ideas on how to use our products and technology to improve access and opportunity,” he said.